TLeonardUK/jiteval/README.md

 # What is this project?
 JitEval is a single-header library written in C, that provides support for evaluating arbitrary C-style expressions quickly and easily.
 It uses no external dependencies and is licensed under MIT.
 It optionally supports just-in-time (JIT) compiling the expressions to machine code in situations where the speed is critical.

-It was originally designed for real-time performance critical applications such as video games.
+It was originally designed for real-time, performance critical, applications such as video games.

 # What type of expressions are supported?
 The library supports all standard C operators, along with function calls and variables.
 It uses strongly-typed, cast-sensitive semantics (again like C).